joeypoyiwu/GVoice-and-GDrive-Scripts/README.md

 **MUST** have Python 3+ installed.

 1. [PyGoogleVoice](https://github.com/pettazz/pygooglevoice) setup and installed.
-Run `setup.py` upon download.
+You can do `pip install pygooglevoice`, download this [repo](https://github.com/pettazz/pygooglevoice), and move it over to the `googlevoice` folder under your Python directory.
 2. [PyDrive](https://pypi.org/project/PyDrive/) setup and installed.
 3. A `client_secrets.json` file for [PyDrive](https://pythonhosted.org/PyDrive/quickstart.html)